ashleydavis/nodejs-microservices-example/README.md

     mongodb://127.0.0.1:7200

 In the dev environment updates to the code on the host OS automatically flow through to the microservices in the Docker containers which are rebooted automatically using nodemon.
+This means you can edit code without having to restart Docker-Compose.

 ### Using Docker / Docker-Compose for development

-Have docker / docker compose installed.
+If you have Docker/Docker-Compose installed directly on your host OS you don't need Vagrant or Virtual Box.
+Follow the steps in this section to book the microservices application for developent using Docker-Compose.

+To proceed in this section you must have Docker/Docker-Compose installed.
 Check ./scripts/provision-dev-vm.sh for example installation commands.

+Change directory to the microservices application:

+    cd nodejs-microservices-example

 Run: